 - Breach of contract

 Inland marine insurance is another broad class of insurance that spans well beyond the construction industry.
 While the name comes from an era when this class of insurance covered primarily ocean-bound materials and vessels, that is no longer the case.
-Inland marine insurance coverage is has evolved to cover many types of property, including property in transit, mobile equipment, property in the custody of a repairman or storage facility, property commonly used in different locations, and even computer equipment and digital information.
+Inland marine coverage has evolved to cover many types of property, including property in transit, mobile equipment, property in the custody of a repairman or storage facility, property commonly used in different locations, and even computer equipment and digital information.

 For the construction industry “inland marine insurance” applies primarily to the tools and equipment used by contractors and developers.
 For this reason, in construction industry, it’s commonly referred to as “tool and equipment insurance” or “contractor equipment insurance”.

 These insurance policies cover many types of property used by construction professionals, contractors, and developers, including: